viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ## Configure the color filter camera

-With the vision and data management services configured, you can now configure your camera to filter by color and store photos to Viam's cloud.
+With the vision and data management services configured, you can now configure your camera to filter by color and sync photos to Viam's cloud.

 ### Configure your camera

+If you haven't already, add a [camera](/components/camera/) component to your smart machine:

-Navigate to your robot's page in the app and click on the **Config** tab.
+1. Navigate to your robot's page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.

-1. Add your robot's [camera](/components/camera/) as a component by clicking **Create component** in the lower-left corner of the page and entering 'webcam'.
+1. Click the **Components** subtab and click **Create component** in the lower-left corner.
-1. Select the `webcam` model and enter 'cam' as the name for your camera.
+1. Select `camera` and then select `webcam`.
+   1.Enter 'cam' as the name for your camera, then click **Create**.
-1. Then click **Create**.

 Your robot's configuration page now includes a panel for your camera.

 - To choose the camera the robot will use, click the **video path** field.
   - If your robot is connected, you'll see a list of available cameras.
-  - Select the camera you want to use, then click **Save config**.
+  - Select `camera` you want to use, then click **Save config**.

 ![An instance of the webcam component named 'cam'](/tutorials/pet-photographer/webcam-component.png)